PhotoStructure uses SQLite to store your PhotoStructure library metadata and to manage synchronization state.

 One small limitation with SQLite is that its write-ahead log and shared memory file, both used to coordinate multiple concurrent processes, must be stored on a local disk.

-PhotoStructure will copy your library database to the
+PhotoStructure will copy your library database to a subdirectory in your

 use this “local db replica” as the working database.